-Salmonella are a type of bacteria that are one of the most common food poisoning bacteria (salmonellosis) and one of the most well known names of bacteria.
-Like most other bacteria, Salmonella have species that are harmless and those that are harmful to us.
+Salmonella is a type of bacteria that are one of the most common food poisoning bacteria (salmonellosis) and one of the most well-known names of bacteria.
+Salmonella, like most other bacteria, have species that are harmless and those that are harmful to us.

 S.enteritidis species are like E.coli and can be considered the big brother of Salmonella.
 They are similar because they cause infection in the same ways.
-Especially via the fecal-oral route.
-Salmonella is also thought to be one of the major causes of traveler’s diarrhoea.
+Especially via the faecal-oral route.
+Salmonella is also thought to be one of the major causes of traveller’s diarrhoea.

 Food microbiologists say that if there is E.coli present you are likely to have Salmonella as well.
 But this does not mean that we shouldn’t be concerned about Salmonella.
-In fact Salmonella is most infamous for contamination of eggs rather than red meats and in the gut.
+In fact, this bacteria is most infamous for contamination of eggs rather than red meats and in the gut.

-Chocolate has also had cases of contaminated with Salmonella.
-In general we expect E.coli to be present in red meats, and Salmonella in chicken.
-Yet, E.coliis also present in chicken as well as fruits and vegetables.
+Chocolate has also had cases of contaminated with S.enteritidis.
+In general, we expect E.coli to be present in red meats, and Salmonella in chicken.
+Yet, E.coli is also present in chicken as well as fruits and vegetables.
 So focusing on eradicating E.coli will usually address Salmonella as well.

 Salmonellosis is likely one of the most common forms of food poisoning throughout the world.

 S.enteritis causes diarrhoea, stomach cramps and fever.
 Known as salmonellosis.
 The classic signs of food poisoning.
 They can develop within 12 hours up to 3 days and can even last up to 1 week.
 Most patients that are hospitalised are due to severe dehydration, because of the above symptoms.